Checkpointing, Rerunning, and Retraining Experiments¶

 The upper-right corner of the Driverless AI UI includes an Experiments link.

 Click this link to open the Experiments page.
-From this page, you can rename an experiment, view previous experiments, begin a new experiment, rerun an experiment, and delete an experiment.
+From this page, you can rename an experiment, view previous experiments, begin a new experiment, rerun an experiment, generate summaries of your experiments, and delete an experiment.

 Checkpointing, Rerunning, and Retraining¶

 In Driverless AI, you can retry an experiment from the last checkpoint, you can run a new experiment using an existing experiment’s settings, and you can retrain an experiment’s final pipeline.

 In real-world scenarios, data can change.
 For example, you may have a model currently in production that was built using 1 million records.
 At a later date, you may receive several hundred thousand more records.
 Rather than building a new model from scratch, Driverless AI includes H2O.ai Brain, which enables caching and smart re-use of prior models to generate features for new models.